johnboeira/eCommerce-web-api/README.md

 This is a web application using ASP.NET Core Web API; it serves as the back end of an eCommerce application

 # Technologies
 C#
 .NET 9
 ASP.NET Core Web API 9

+# Design Patterns and Architectural choices
+Clean Architecture